tutorial

 If you do not assign values to fields, they remain blank or their default is used if there is one.
 Not assigned field values are marked with "X" symbol in the default column.

 When you are specifying a value, be sure it is in agreement with the field definition.
 In other words, only integer values are assigned to integer fields, character string values are assigned to character string fields, and so on.
 Also, if the field has a range of valid values, the value you give must be within that range.
 In this case, you can select a valid value from the proposed selection list.
-To modify link field values, a user should have the addlinkfrom/addlinkto privileges activated in the connected objects current lifecycle stages .
+To modify link field values, and also the active and hidden flags, a user should have the edit privilege activated linktype , while to change the type of link the changetype privilege is required for the current user.
+Finally, if the changeholder is enabled, you can modify the holder of the link instance.

 Note: you can use the field clause to set the values also in the addlink OOQL commands.